PlagueHO/ACLReportTools/README.md

 ### 1.3.0.0
 * 2016-02-09: Moved to new repo.
 * 2016-02-09: Updated to support NTFSSecurity 4.0.0.0 module and above.
+* 2016-02-09: Added IncludeInherited switch to some cmdlets.

 ### 1.21.0.0
 * 2015-05-13: Added Cmdlet for Exporting Diff Report as HTML